microsoft/live-share/docs/use/vs.md

 Note that *guests cannot* control which ports on the host's machine are shared for security reasons.

-To **stop** sharing a local server, the host simply needs to hare state button in the upper right corner as above, select "Manage Shared Local Servers", and select the appropriate port, and click "Remove".
+To **stop** sharing a local server, the host simply needs to click the share / session state button in the upper right corner as above, select "Manage Shared Local Servers", and select the appropriate port, and click "Remove".

 ## Share a terminal